Im-Madhur-Gupta/maverick/README.md

 ---

 ### **Current Progress**
+#### Backend
 1. Created an agent with selectable personas:
    - `MOON_CHASER`: Focuses on short-term gains from meme coins with high volatility.
    - `MEME_LORD`: Prioritizes meme popularity on Farcaster.
    - `WHALE_WATCHER`: Tracks and mimics strategies of large traders.
+2. Fetch current holdings of an agent

 ---

 ### **TODOs**
 - [x] Fix issues with the `create` call, especially formatting of `decision_prompt_pool` and `decision_prompt_portfolio`.
 - [ ] [WIP] Migrate the backend to NestJS and PostgreSQL
-    - [ ] [WIP] Real-time agent holdings tracker via CRON/WebSocket
+    - [x] Real-time agent holdings tracker via CRON job
-    - [ ] Analyze Farcaster posts tokens under holdings to generate trading signals for respective agents
+    - [ ] [WIP] Analyze Farcaster posts tokens under holdings to generate trading signals for respective agents
     - [ ] Add get portfolio API
 - [ ] Persona selection should influence how the agent weighs social signals.
 For example, `MEME_LORD` gives more emphasis on meme popularity.
 - [ ] Integrate create agent and get holdings on the frontend.